-The grapes for St. Francis Sonoma County Buttery Chardonnay come from the warmers vineyards in Sonoma County, giving this wine tropical aromas.
+The grapes for St. Francis Sonoma County Buttery Chardonnay come from the warmer vineyards in Sonoma County, giving this wine tropical aromas.
 This Chardonnay has lower acidity with more new oak elements for added creaminess.

 Pairs well with poultry or rich seafood dishes, like lobster.
 Also great as a complement to cheese or paired with creamy, buttery sauces.